 THOMAS Sean Connery had more jobs in his early days than you could shake a martini at.

-As everybody knows, Sean Connery once delivered milk on the streets of Auld Reekie.
+Every man and his dug knows Sean Connery once delivered milk on the streets of Auld Reekie.
 It’s just one of those well-known facts and the records are there to prove it.

 Connery was employed on and off by the famous St Cuthbert’s Co-op in his native Fountainbridge for six years up until 1950, but the future screen star was far more versatile than you may have bargained for.